 On This Day September 17

 1862 – At the Battle of Antietam, Confederate General Robert E. Lee’s Army of Northern Virginia and Union General George B. McClellan’s Army of the Potomac fight to a standstill along a Maryland creek.
 The bloodiest day in American military history results in nearly 23,000 soldiers killed, wounded or missing, and changes the course of the Civil War.

 1978 – A milestone is achieved on the road to a Middle East peace, with the signing of the Camp David Accords.
-President Jimmy Carter presides as Egyptian President Anwar Sadat and Israeli President Menachem Begin agree to end three decades of hostilities between their nations.
+U.S. President Jimmy Carter presides as Egyptian President Anwar Sadat and Israeli President Menachem Begin agree to end three decades of hostilities between their nations.

 1996 – Daytime talk show host Oprah Winfrey launches a television book club.
 Oprah’s Book Club quickly becomes an influential force in the publishing world, with Winfrey’s endorsements capable of catapulting a previously little-known book onto best-seller lists.